Skip to content

 What is Collagen?

 Collagen is a naturally occurring protein found in our bodies.
 It is important for keeping our skin firm, our joints flexible, and our tissues strong.
-This substance makes up for a large portion of our body’s connective tissues. it gives structure to our skin, muscles, bones, and tendons.
+This substance makes up for a large portion of our body’s connective tissues and gives structure to our skin, muscles, bones, and tendons.

 There are several types of collagen, with Type I, Type II, and Type III being the most common.

-Type I is often found in skin, bones, and tendons.
-Type II is essential for cartilage formation which in turn supports joint movement.
-Type III is commonly found in our skin and blood vessels.
+Type I collagen is often found in skin, bones, and tendons.
+Type II collagen, on the other hand, is essential for cartilage formation which in turn supports joint movement.
+Finally, Type III collagen is commonly found in our skin and blood vessels.

-It is also good to note that this protein can be obtained from various sources.
-Although, the body makes its own collagen, but you can also get it from foods like chicken, fish, and beef.
-Bone broth is another popular source because it contains gelatin, which comes from collagen.
+Collagen can be obtained from various sources.
+Although the body makes its own collagen, you can also get it from foods like chicken, fish, and beef.
+Bone broth is another popular source of collagen.
+It contains gelatin, which comes from collagen.

 How Collagen Affects Gut Health